Blog · Review Essay · Last reviewed June 24, 2026

 For AI governance, this means privacy policy is not enough.
 Procurement records, data-retention rules, model-training boundaries, audit logs, user-export rights, public-interest alternatives, labor protections, appeal channels, and vendor exit plans all belong in the same conversation.
 A system that observes people at scale and then recommends or acts upon them is already a political institution, even when it presents itself as a consumer convenience.

 Surveillance Valley should be read with skepticism, but not dismissed.
 Its value is not that every claim lands cleanly.
 Its value is that it breaks the habit of treating the network as innocent until misused.
 Some tools are born with institutional memory.
-The work is to make that memory visible before it becomes the environment everyone has to breathe.
+The work is to make that memory visible before it becomes an operating environment: the background layer that decides what can be seen, predicted, denied, targeted, automated, or appealed.

 Sources